khaledtarek54/CourseManagementAPI/README.md

 ## Try the APIs
 To access the project swagger without installing the project locally use this link: http://coursemanagementapi.runasp.net/swagger/index.html, and make sure that the link is running on http protocol not https.

-##Quick note
+## Quick note
-by using register API will create a new trainer which should be the user to access the rest of APIs.
+Using register API will create a new trainer which should be the user to access the rest of APIs.

 ## Tech Stack
 - .NET Core